 Online Video Lecturer: Vicky Simon

-David’s interest in complementary therapy and medicine started back over 15 years ago when he visited a Homeopath for the first time.
-Being an open sceptic, it is fair to say that he was amazed with the results and since that day he was a convert both as a patient and now a practitioner.
-Being a qualified and registered nurse since 1992 he decided to undertake his practitioner training with the school of homeopathy to become a fully registered homeopath.
-With a keen interest pathology and disease and how these affect the health and wellbeing of an individual, David brings this passion and interest in the subject to his tutoring on Anatomy and Physiology as well as the Pathology & Disease Diploma course.
+David’s interest in complementary therapy and medicine started over 15 years ago when he visited a Homeopath for the first time.
+Being an open sceptic, it is fair to say that he was amazed with the results and he subsequently converted, both as a patient and now a practitioner.
+Being a qualified and registered nurse since 1992, he decided to undertake his practitioner training with the School of Homeopathy and became a fully registered Homeopath after graduating in 2016.
+With a keen interest pathology and disease and how they affect the health and wellbeing of an individual, David brings his passion and interest in the subject to his tutoring on Anatomy & Physiology as well as to the Pathology & Disease Diploma course.

-David currently works within the NHS on a full time basis within the field of child and adult safeguarding where he leads a large service of specialists in the field of abuse prevention and investigation.
-He runs a part time Homeopathic clinic on the South East Coast of the UK and regularly writes for trade magazines and International Therapist, the seasonal magazine for the Federation of Holistic Therapists with whom he holds membership registration with.
+David currently works within the NHS on a full time basis within the field of child and adult safeguarding, where he leads a large service of specialists in the field of abuse prevention and investigation.
+He runs a part time Homeopathic clinic on the South East Coast of the UK and regularly writes for trade magazines and International Therapist, the seasonal magazine for the Federation of Holistic Therapists, with whom he holds membership registration.

-David qualified as a Nurse in 1992, specialising in Intellectual Disability Nursing and continue my work with the NHS today as a Head of Child and Vulnerable Adult Protection for a large NHS Foundation Trust in the South of England.
-He qualified as a Homeopath from the School of Homeopathy in 2016.
+David specialises in Intellectual Disability Nursing and continues his work with the NHS today as a Head of Child and Vulnerable Adult Protection for a large NHS Foundation Trust in the South of England.

 Shona has worked in the NHS for 32 years, 23 of those in Respiratory Medicine.
 She has been employed as a Specialist Respiratory Nurse at Harrogate District Foundation Trust since 1998.
 Shona has a Diploma in Professional Studies in Nursing (Respiratory Care) from Hertfordshire University as well as a qualification in Paediatric Respiratory and Asthma/Chronic Obstructive Pulmonary Disease Diplomas.
-Shona has always had an interest in natural medicine and trained as a homeopath graduated in 2017.
-Her son Archie developed symptoms of asthma when he was two years of age.
-This developed suddenly.
-With help from her homeopath, he is completely symptom free.
+Shona has always had an interest in natural medicine and trained as a homeopath, graduating in 2017.
+Her son Archie suddenly developed symptoms of asthma when he was two years old.
+With help from her homeopath he is now completely symptom free.